Articles

 Expert (HR & Skills Hub): $99/month (annual billing) for the first 30 users.
 Adds:

-Enterprise: Custom pricing for advanced security and support, including SSO, 2FA, and a personal success manager.
+Enterprise: Custom pricing.
+Includes SSO, 2FA, Biometric app lock, and a personal success manager.

-For a logistics business with 50 employees, expect approximately $49–$99/month (annual billing), plus per-user fees for users above 30.
+For a logistics business with 50 employees, expect approximately $49–$99/month (plus per-user fees) depending on feature needs.

 Pros of Connecteam:

-• Offers mobile-first access for deskless and frontline employees
+• Mobile-first design for deskless and frontline employees

-• Provides all-in-one functionality for training, scheduling, and communication
+• All-in-one platform combines training, scheduling, time tracking, and communication

 Cons of Connecteam:

-• Training features are less robust than dedicated LMS platforms
+• Training features are not as deep as those in dedicated LMS platforms

 How does Trainual compare to Connecteam?

-Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as a single source of truth for company training, onboarding, and SOPs.
+Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to centralize training, new hire training, and SOPs.
 The platform provides structured modules and step-by-step documentation to help growing businesses organize and scale their knowledge base.
 Its approach emphasizes breaking down complex processes into simple, trackable components, making it suitable for logistics teams seeking clarity and consistency.

-The platform is known for its ease of use and ability to quickly organize company knowledge.
-Waybook offers built-in tests and quizzes to verify knowledge transfer, along with progress tracking to ensure team members stay up to date with document changes.
-The inclusion of an AI content writer and "Shots" for automated process capture supports rapid documentation, which is valuable for logistics operations with evolving procedures.
+The platform is known for its ease of use and quick setup, allowing teams to rapidly create and update SOPs.
+Waybook offers built-in tests and quizzes to verify knowledge transfer, along with progress tracking to ensure team members stay up to date with changes.
+The inclusion of an AI content writer and "Shots" for automated process capture supports efficient documentation, which is valuable for logistics operations with evolving procedures.

-Waybook supports mobile access through its app, enabling field and remote workers to access SOPs and training materials on the go.
-The platform integrates with thousands of tools via Zapier, providing flexibility for logistics businesses with diverse software ecosystems.
-Its focus on SOPs and knowledge transfer makes it a practical choice for teams aiming to standardize processes across multiple locations.
+Waybook supports mobile access through its app, making it practical for field workers and distributed teams.
+The platform integrates with thousands of tools via Zapier, providing flexibility for businesses with existing workflows.
+Its focus on SOPs and knowledge transfer is especially relevant for logistics companies that require standardized processes across multiple locations.

 Pricing